-Italy offers a variety of environments unique in the world where the work of nature is intertwined with that of centuries of man creating landscapes of rare beauty.
-A heritage protected by 24 national parks and 847 protected areas for a total of 6 million hectares, between coasts, lands and marine areas, equal to 22% of the national territory.
+Italy offers a variety of environments unique in the world where the work of nature intertwining with the centuries-old one of man has created landscapes of rare beauty.
+A heritage protected by 24 large national parks and 847 protected areas for a total of 6 million hectares, between coasts, lands and marine areas, equal to 22% of the national territory.

 Discover the most beautiful national parks in Italy